department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/topline summary_research findings.md

 **Opportunities in design**
-- Multiple participants expressed that they liked having the timeline at the top of the page to give them a proper completion time expectation as they worked through it, but felt confusion in that multiple pages had the same step number and that the timeline bar didn't progress consistently.
-People appreciate the more information component, but it also can create confusion depending on its placement- sometimes people don't see it, think it is the question, or don't automatically seek it out when they are confused about a question.
-Should look into ways to simplify the application.
+- In general research shows the need to streamline/simplify the application.
+Additionally, participants would like more visual confirmation that their information is correct and being received.
+Multiple participants expressed that they liked having the timeline at the top of the page to give them a proper completion time expectation as they worked through the application, but felt confusion in that multiple pages had the same step numbers and that the timeline bar didn't progress consistently.
+People appreciate the more information component, but it also can create confusion depending on its placement- sometimes people don't see it, think it is the question, or don't automatically seek it out when they need more information about a question.
 > Quote (if relevant)

 **Opportunities in content**
-- Some information is redundant (name, social security number).
+- The bif takeway is the need to simplify questions and provide details on how the provided information will be used to make a decision about the health care application.
+Some information is redundant (name, social security number).
 Some language needs to be rewritten in plain language, providing more details (without adding mental burden) can provide transparency as to why and how the information is used.
-People are unsure about what information to provide in some financial disclosure questions, including what qualifies as a dependent.
-Finally, some participants expressed concern about security and privacy, especially around uploading their discharge paperwork and would like more obvious information about this.
+Some participants find some of the questions unclear especially around financial disclosure questions, including what qualifies as a dependent.
+Finally, some participants expressed concern about security and privacy, especially around uploading their discharge paperwork and would like more information provided about this, especially on the military service upload discharge papers page.
 > Quote (if relevant)